fermyon/developer/content/spin/v3/contributing-docs.md

 ---
 ```

-> Note: the `body_source = "/spin/contributing-docs"` part of the frontmatter does not need to include the `.md` file extention (as is also the case when hyperlinking via markdown anywhere in a developer documentation file's body).
+> Note: the `body_source = "/spin/contributing-docs"` part of the frontmatter does not need to include the `.md` file extension (as is also the case when hyperlinking via markdown anywhere in a developer documentation file's body).

 ## Technical Documentation Procedure (Video)